 Dr Neville Crossman: integrating biophysical and socio-economic analysis for environmental policy

-Dr Neville Crossman is a Senior Research Scientist leading and conducting multidisciplinary research at the Waite Research Institute in Urrbrae, Adelaide, South Australia.
+Dr Neville Crossman is a Principal Research Scientist leading and conducting large multidisciplinary research projects at the Waite Research Institute in Urrbrae, Adelaide, South Australia.

-His work aims to integrate biophysical and socio-economic data and models in a spatial analysis environment to better inform Natural Resource Management (NRM) policy and planning, given the complexity of climate change.
+Dr Crossman's work aims to integrate biophysical and socio-economic data and models in a spatial analysis environment to better inform Natural Resource Management (NRM) policy and planning.

 Dr Crossman's research projects include:

-- threats, opportunities and hotspots for carbon sequestration in South Australia
+- Threats, opportunities and hotspots for carbon sequestration and multiple ecosystem service benefits in Australia

 Dr Crossman joined CSIRO in 2005 as a Research Scientist.